Debt & Credit Help Paying Off Debt

 Cons

-This national 501(c)3 non-profit organization provides educational employment services to veterans facing economic hardship.
-One arm of LNVB is providing retroactive scholarships that pay off the student loans of veterans who have completed some form of higher education but weren’t fully covered by veteran educational programs such as the GI Bill.
+This national 501(c)(3) non-profit organization provides educational employment services to veterans facing economic hardship.
+One arm of LNVB provides retroactive scholarships that pay off the student loans of veterans who have completed some form of higher education but weren’t fully covered by veteran educational programs such as the GI Bill.

 To qualify for the retroactive scholarship:

-• You must commit to 100-400 hours of community service
+• You must commit to 100 to 400 hours of community service.

 The organization also provides support in helping veterans find employment opportunities and form leadership skills.

-While the government is able to provide some financial protections for military personnel, that doesn't mean that a federally backed program will always be the best financial option for you.
+While the government can provide some financial protections for military personnel, that doesn't mean a federally backed program will always be the best option.

 Personal loans